hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/195_reincarnation.md

 (Contributed to the *Metaphysical Magazine*, New York, March, 1895)

-*"Both you and I have passed through many births; you know them not, I know them all."* — Bhagavad-Gitâ
+*"Both you and I have passed through many births; you know them not, I know them all."* — Bhagavad-Gitā

 Of the many riddles that have perplexed the intellect of man in all climes and times, the most intricate is himself.
 Of the myriad mysteries